felgueres/write-only/README.md

 * Recommend and compare to wikipages
 * LLM legible context for my queries

+KG -> (Subject, Predicate, Object)
+* Subjects are Entities
+* Predicate are relations, edges in the graph
+* Object are either another entity or node or a literal value, eg. dates

 Classes / Types
 * Book
 * Highlight